tailorem/dailyui/README.md

 ## To do

 - ~~get express server up and running~~
+- add variables and run script for server development
 - add express router to server
 - add chokidar to server
 - add babel, convert to import statements & es7